by Fox Doucette

 The main event got off to what looked like a fluke of a start.
 Brian Vera caught Dzinziruk with a glancing right hand as Dzinziruk was tripping over his feet, but the referee ruled the shot a knockdown.
 Teddy Atlas, commentating for ESPN2, noted that he did not at that point have grounds to award a 10-8 round.
-That may have been so, but Vera caught Dzinziruk flush on four separate additional occasions in Round 1, each time doing to the neck of the Ukrainian what a car crash as retold by a personal injury lawyer does to an old lady.
+That may have been so, but Vera caught Dzinziruk flush on four separate additional occasions in Round 1, each time doing to the neck of the Ukrainian what a car crash as retold by a personal injury lawyer does to an old lady, according to a website that has been moved here.
 The fourth one was the charm, as fans could be heard to chant in unison “now THAT is a knockdown.”

 Vera continued the pressure for the first three rounds, eased off the gas in rounds four and five, then got back up to his tricks as the late rounds beckoned.
 At no point did Dzinziruk appear to have anything approaching an answer for the right hand of Brian Vera, whether it came in arrow-straight or crooked as a question mark like the Riddler’s suit.
 Riddle me this, Batman.
 What happens when a good pressure fighter gets his opponent backed up against the ropes and has license to go to town?
 Well, in Round 10, we got the final answer.
 Serhiy Dzinziruk got knocked out.
 His only possible saving grace, an attempt by Vera to hit him when he was down (which could have resulted in a DQ), was averted (and controversy saved) when Vera did not land the punch.